Free money for all? Mayors hope local tests bring big change

 Even in the smaller pilots there have been hiccups.
 In many cases, waivers are needed to ensure the new income doesn’t make recipients ineligible for other benefits they receive.

-Wausau, Wisconsin Mayor Katie Rosenberg said that snag has delayed the city’s program from getting up and running.
+Wausau, Wisconsin, Mayor Katie Rosenberg said that snag has delayed the city’s program from getting up and running.

 “I don’t want to hurt people,” Rosenberg said.